Tenebrae (film): Original reception and censorship

 Tenebrae had a wide theatrical release throughout Italy and mainland Europe, something Argento very much needed after having suffered major distribution problems with his previous film, Inferno.
 Released on 27 October 1982, Tenebrae saw modest success at the box office in Italy and Europe, but it did not perform as well as some of Argento's previous films.
 In Italy, Tenebrae had been released with a VM18 rating, meaning it could not be seen legally by persons under the age of eighteen.
 Argento had desired a VM14 rating, both to attract a younger audience and to increase the film's chances of commercial success.
 Tenebrae features scenes of female homosexuality; attitudes towards homosexuality in Italy were fairly conservative at the time, and Argento said he wanted to "recount this subject freely and in an open manner, without interference or being ashamed".
 The VM18 rating upset him, as he believed it was a result of the sexual diversity on display rather than the film's violence.

 The London Underground poster campaign replaced the slashed neck with a red ribbon.

 One of the film's most excessively violent scenes features the death of Neal's ex-wife, Jane (played by Veronica Lario).
-This scene was one which suffered the most from cuts when the film was first released in Italy.
+This scene suffered the most from cuts when the film was first released in Italy.
 The original scene featured Jane's arm being cut off at the elbow; blood sprays from the wound onto white walls until the character falls to the floor.
-After a back-and-forth between Argento and Italian censors (at the time a panel of judges), the scene was first trimmed from showing an "immense" spray to a small one, then a smaller one still.
+After a back-and-forth between Argento and Italian censors (at the time, a panel of judges), the scene was first trimmed from showing an "immense" spray to a small one, then a smaller one still.
 For TV broadcasts, the scene was cut to insignificance in the 1990s, when Lario married future Italian Prime Minister Silvio Berlusconi.
-According to Alan Jones, Berlusconi "did not want the public seeing [Lario] so explicitly murdered, even if it was in a film by his country's premier horror expert".
-For a few years, it was impossible to legally see the uncensored version of the film in Italy, as prints were withdrawn altogether.
+According to Alan Jones, Berlusconi "did not want the public seeing [Lario] so explicitly murdered, even if it was in a film by his country's premier horror expert"..
+For a few years, it was impossible to legally see the film's uncensored version in Italy, as prints were withdrawn altogether.
 A later DVD release did become available, with the scene restored.